seadas/seadas-toolbox/seadas-earthdata-cloud-toolbox/HARMONY_SUBSET_SERVICE_GUIDE.md

 - **Validate URL**: Check if the URL is accessible and contains valid data

 ### Subset Parameters Tab
-- **Use search spatial bounds**: Checkbox to automatically populate spatial bounds from the search dialog (checked by default)
 - **Spatial Bounds**: Define the geographic region
   - Lat Min/Max: Latitude range (e.g., 30.0 to 45.0)
   - Lon Min/Max: Longitude range (e.g., -80.0 to -60.0)
-  - *Note: When "Use search spatial bounds" is checked, these fields are pre-filled with the current search bounds but remain editable*
+  - *Note: When accessed from search results, these fields are automatically pre-filled with the current search bounds but remain fully editable*
 - **Temporal Bounds**: Define the time period
   - Start Date: Beginning of the time range
   - End Date: End of the time range